transpocamp/transportationcamp.org/events/phl2024-summer/index.markdown

 ### [OPTIONAL] After the event

 Are you local or making a weekend trip?
 After the event concludes, there's tons of great ways to extend the fun.
-Coordinate plans with other attendees in the event slack's #2023-summer-weekend channel.
-Some suggestions:
+Coordinate plans with other attendees in the event slack's #2024-summer-weekend channel.

-- Get tickets to a Phillies game vs the Mets on Friday night or Sunday afternoon
-- Continue exploring the Philadelphia region with other newfound friends, including other sights on the map you didn't get to visit
-- Go "down the shore" and spend a night in "America's Playground" of Atlantic City, then wake up to miles of gorgeous beaches along the boardwalk
+Continue exploring the Philadelphia region with other newfound friends, including other sights on the map you didn't get to visit, or explore beyond the region (such as going "down the shore" at "America's Playground" of Atlantic City, waking up to miles of gorgeous beaches along the boardwalk).

+And, stay tuned for related events associated with the [American Public Transit Association's](https://apta.com/) annual Technology & Revenue Collection conference: [APTAtech, hosted in Philadelphia 8/4-8/7](https://www.apta.com/conferences-events/).

 ##  <a name="connect"></a> Stay Connected

 Make sure you're up to date by following us on Twitter [@TranspoCampPHL](https://twitter.com/TranspoCampPHL), liking us on [Facebook](http://facebook.com/TranspoCamp-PHL), joining our [LinkedIn group](https://www.linkedin.com/groups/8652914/), and by subscribing to our MailChimp [email updates](http://eepurl.com/c8tKwH).
 And, keep the conversation going!
-Tag your tweets, instagram photos, and more with the official event hashtag: **#TCPHLSummer23**.
+Tag your tweets, instagram photos, and more with the official event hashtag: **#TCPHLSummer24**.

 Most importantly, stay tuned to the **TCPHL Slack site** where we'll announce additional details and coordinate day-of logistics.
 New attendees will receive the slack invite after registering; previous attendees should verify their slack notifications remain enabled.